Image Credit: NASA

 What version of the CTL should be checked before submitting a proposal?

 Where can I find the list of the 100,000 top-prioritized targets?
 You can search the CTL at MAST for targets below ecliptic latitude of -6.0 and sort by priority.
-For GI Cycle 1, we have made a file available that contains the list of the top 100,000 priority targets in the southern ecliptic hemisphere.
+For GI Cycle 1, we made a csv file available that contains the list of the top 100,000 priority targets in the southern ecliptic hemisphere.
+For GI Cycle 2, we made a csv file available that contains the top 100,000 priority targets in the northern ecliptic hemisphere.

 I have heard that the CTL contains "special lists" of targets.
 What does that mean, and can my GI proposal include targets that are in those lists?